Company Mission

 Class 1: Introduction to Birth

-• Beliefs about birth
+• Beliefs during birth

-• Safe birth visualization
+• Your birth Philosophy

-• Protecting Maternal Mental Health
+• Maternal Mental Health

-Class 2: As it All Begins
+Class 2: As It Begins

 • Hormones during labor